scarletti-ben/word-puzzle/README.md

 - You can access other files in the root of your server by filename `http://localhost:8000/script.js`
     - You can also access subdirectories `http://localhost:8000/subdirectory`

+The simple batch file included in this project, `LocalServer.bat` automates the process to speed things up a little
 ```batch
 @ECHO off & @REM Disable posting of commands to terminal
 CD /d "%~dp0" & @REM Set the current working directory to the directory of this file